 We are required to identify, and inform you, of the ‘lawful basis’ we rely on to process your personal data.
-The lawful bases are set out in Article 6 of the GDPR, and at least one of these must apply in order for us to be able to use personal data.
+The lawful bases are set out in Article 6 of the UK GDPR, and at least one of these must apply in order for us to be able to use personal data.

 As the University is classed as a public authority, much of what we do with student data in particular is covered by the ‘public task’ lawful basis (Article 6(1)(e) of the UK GDPR).
 However, sometimes we may rely on others, and we’ve added some information below on two of the lawful bases.